Guide Employees Using Coaching Conversations

 - Create a contract of accountability: For a true coaching conversation to occur, action must be generated and accountability must be established.
 Once the employee has made his or her decision, create a timeline and a deadline for the desired action to take place and follow up.

+Coaching can be part of many situations: a career goals conversation, a yearly review, or even a tough conversation about performance.
 There’s a time and place to be a manager or a coach in the workplace; not every situation will be ideal for one approach or the other.
 But when managers become a better coach to employees, the benefits are incredible: it can increase employee engagement, establish trust in employees, help gain a variety of perspectives, allow employees to grow and develop as leaders, and gain buy-in for decisions.